genyasmetana/ebuilders/README.md

 - install npm package manager

 In project directory:
+ - in this folder open command line or terminal
- - run npm install script in your command line or terminal to install dependencies
+ - run npm install script in command line to install dependencies
  - run npm start (to start local server)

 ## Production Build

  - In this directory run script "npm run build"
  - It bundles React App in production mode.
 The build is minified.
-Your app is ready to be deployed!